-At a glance: When I first reviewed the Park Central in 2010, I called it the biggest New York City hotel you’ve never heard of.
+At a glance: When I first took a close look at the Park Central in 2010, it seemed like the biggest New York City hotel you’ve never heard of.
 A lot has changed since then.
 The hotel slimmed down from 935 rooms to 761 – not small, but no longer gigantic.

 And following a smart top to toe 2013 renovation by the savvy design team at Jeffrey Beers International (The Plaza Food Halls, The Intercontinental New York Times Square) this 1920s brick behemoth is worth knowing about – especially when its rooms start at $199 (prices shoot up like rockets during high season).

 The renovated Park Central looks better than it has in years.
 Aside from its prewar beamed ceilings, almost nothing remains of its previous appearance, especially in the public spaces.
 Hugh springtime photos of Central Park greet you as you enter the low-ceilinged cream-walled entry.
 It’s a lobby of sorts with almost no place to sit.

 Things warm up as you pass the marble check-in counters backed by sleek open-work wood panels that (almost) hide an enormous lounge, where you can order drinks, light bites or just sink into a club chair or sofa with your phone (you can also perch with a drink at one of several communal tables).